-Statements of Financial Interests filed with the Commission are also available for public inspection in the Commission's e-Library, which may be accessed via the Commission's website at www.ethics.pa.gov.
-For calendar year 2017, the Commission's online Statement of Financial Interests filing system continued to gain popularity with county and local public officials, candidates, former public officials and employees, and public employees not required to file with the Governor's Office of Administration.
+Statements of Financial Interests filed with the Commission are also available for public inspection via the Commission's website at www.ethics.pa.gov.

+For calendar year 2018, the Commission's online Statement of Financial Interests filing system continued to gain popularity with county and local public officials, candidates, former public officials and employees, and public employees not required to file with the Governor's Office of Administration.